Whimsy Stick

 Where the Outward Hound Falls Short

-First, the Outward Hound Tail Teaser is the most-reviewed budget flirt pole on Amazon.
-So the reviews tell a consistent story.
-For small dogs and occasional play it gets 4-star reviews.
-By contrast, for medium and large dogs and regular use it gets 1 and 2-star reviews citing the same three failure points.
-In fact, the pattern is structural, not random.
-According to the American Kennel Club, predatory chase work generates significant lateral force in working breeds.
-Plus the AVMA enrichment guidelines emphasize that the tool must match the dog’s force class.
-In short, the Outward Hound is not engineered for the force class generated by medium and large dogs.
+The Outward Hound Tail Teaser is the most-reviewed budget flirt pole on Amazon.
+Rating patterns tell a consistent story: small dogs and occasional play earn 4-star ratings; medium and large dogs with regular use earn 1 and 2-star ratings citing the same three failure points.
+That split is structural, not random.
+The American Kennel Club’s prey-drive primer describes the lateral force predatory chase generates in working breeds, and the AVMA enrichment guidelines emphasize that the tool must match the dog’s force class.
+The Outward Hound is not engineered for the force class generated by medium and large dogs.

 Failure mode 01